Soro82/fantasy-football-quiz/README.md

 ##### Fixed Bugs

 * I was trying to get the buttons centered in the Question Area.
 I tried align-items: center and then justify-content: center but it wasn't working.
-Eventually I got it working with text-align: center.
+Eventually, I got it working with text-align: center.
 * I was using .innerText to get the user's name and store it in a variable but it was working so I went back over the Love Maths project and realised that I needed to use .value instead.
 * I had a bug with the user's current score.
   * It worked for the first three questions and then it would increase by 1 if the answer was incorrect and increase by 2 if the answer was correct and sometimes it would increase by 3 for questions four and five.